Hot Weather Resources

 • Take a cool shower or bath to cool off.

-• Use your stove and oven less to maintain a cooler temperature in your home.
+• Use your stove and oven less to maintain a cooler indoor temperature.

 Stay Hydrated

 • Stay away from very sugary or alcoholic drinks — these actually cause you to lose more body fluid.
-Also avoid very cold drinks, because they can cause stomach cramps.
+Also, avoid very cold drinks, because they can cause stomach cramps.

 Monitor Those at High Risk